TobiasMetzlaff/GeneralizedChebyshev/readme.txt

 Any semi-simple Lie algebra admits a root system that decomposes into orthogonal, irreducible components which are of one of the above "simple Lie types".
 Hence, we only need to consider the latter.

-Installation:

-Download the two files 'GeneralizedChebsyhev.mpl' and 'GeneralizedChebsyhevHelp.mw'.
-Place both in the SAME folder open the file 'GeneralizedChebsyhevHelp.mw' with Maple2022.
-The worksheet 'GeneralizedChebsyhevHelp.mw' is a guide through the available commands of the package.
-The first time running

-    read("GeneralizedChebyshev.mpl"):
-    with(GeneralizedChebyshev):

-can output an error.
-In this case, save everything, close Maple and reopen it.
-To use 'GeneralizedChebsyhevHelp.mw' in any other Maple 2022 worksheet, place it in the same folder as the current worksheet and run the above commands.

 Problems/Questions:

 Feel free to contact 'tobias.metzlaff@rptu.de'.

 Literature: